Vangelis Haritatos: Early life and education

 Haritatos was born on 8 April 1986 at the Redcliffe Medical Centre in Kwekwe, Zimbabwe.
-His father emigrated from Greece in the 1950s.
+His father is from Cephalonia and emigrated from Greece in the 1950s.
 He attended Eiffel Flats Primary School, Jameson High School and Harare International School.
-He studied at the John Cabot University in Italy, majoring in international affairs and international economics.
+He studied at the John Cabot University in Italy, majoring in international affairs and international business.
 During the same period, he fulfilled a joint programme with the University of Wales.
 He graduated from Kansas State University in the United States in 2007 with a Bachelor of Arts degree in politics and a Bachelor of Science degree in economics.
 Haritatos also studied for a degree in business administration.

 Political career

 Haritatos has been a member of the ZANU–PF since 2002 and has been involved with the party's youth league.
 He was made the district youth secretary for transport of ward 13 of the now-defunct Mhondoro constituency in 2007.
 In 2008, he was named the deputy youth secretary of lands of the Mashonaland West Province as he became part of the provincial committee.
 He was promoted to the post of provincial youth finance secretary in 2009 and served in the post until 2013.

 In 2018, his father Peter, incumbent MP for Muzvezve, decided against running for re-election and Haritatos was chosen as the ZANU–PF candidate, winning in a landslide on 30 July 2018.
 He was sworn in as a Member of Parliament on 5 September and was selected as the Deputy Minister for Lands, Agriculture, Water, Climate and Rural Resettlement on 11 September by President Emmerson Mnangagwa.

+Haritatos was re-elected as MP for Muzvezve with 72% of the vote in the 2023 general election.
+He was reappointed as Deputy Minister for Lands, Agriculture, Water, Climate and Rural Resettlement by president Mnangagwa.